studentinsights/studentinsights/README.md

 rake import
 ```

+File format and storage are configured in `app/importers/settings/settings.rb`.
+Set `ENV['DISTRICT_IMPORT_SCOPE']` to match the configuration for your school district or charter organization.

 So far, Student Insights can import CSV and JSON and can fetch data from AWS and SFTP.
 To import a new flat file type, you'll want to write a new data transformer: `app/importers/data_transformers`.
 To import from a new storage location, you'll want to write a new client: `app/importers/clients`.

 ### Tests